lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 006.md

 The runes on this circle have no literal meaning, but in both Abyssal and Draconic they mean the same.

 [[Bikam]] figured out which rune corresponds with the activity of the circle itself, and we decide to remove it from the circle.

+In the mean time [[Aelar]] created a brancard from the door and some other materials lying around the mill.
 # Loot: